Jouddeken/graduation-project/README.md

 # Product biography
 ##### Configuration of Design Sprints in Enso
 This online document is a collection of all the work I did during my graduation project at MOBGEN | Accenture Interactive.
 The project is divided into three phases.
 The concept phase to find out what the problem was, the design phase where I create solutions for the problem and test those and the technical phase.

-The technical phase is the most important phase to me, as development is my specialization.
-In the technical phase I explain the choices I made during the development, and the reasons why I used some techniques. <br /><br />
+**The technical phase is the most important phase to me, as development is my specialization.**<br /><br />

 ___